grange85/ahfow-www/_posts/2023/2023-05-01-my-record-collection-030-dean-britta-i-ll-keep-it-with-mine.md

 I bought this from Piccadilly Records (online).
 As it was a limited edition I bought it before I posted/tweeted about it... just in case a post on A Head Full of Wishes caused a surge in sales - I do occasionally have an inflated view of the power of AHFoW!

 Despite the fact that I've titled this post "I'll Keep It With Mine" this is another double A side single.
 I'll try not to get annoyed every time one turns up but singles (almost&dagger;) always have an A and a B side no matter how hard the record company try to convince otherwise - the AA side is invariably a B-side!
-After all who would think that "Girl's School" by Wings was a Christmas number 1?
+After all who would think that "Girls' School" by Wings was a Christmas number 1?
 No one - that's who!

 It's as ridiculous as co-headlining tours - you go on last... you're headlining!